Technical LibraryBriefings

 The Split-Interest Structure: I.R.C. § 664

-The § 7520 Rate and the Charitable Deduction: I.R.C. § 7520
+The § 7520 Rate and the CRUT Deduction: I.R.C. § 7520

-Strategic Rate Selection: Three-Month Window
+Strategic Rate Selection: The Three-Month Election

-Carryforward: Five-Year Deduction Period
+Carryforward: The Five-Year Deduction Period

 Question Does § 7520 Rate Control This?
 What Actually Controls It